-Array (required): It is an array or range of numeric values for which you want to calculate the trimmed mean.
+- array – a list of values for which we want to calculate trimmed mean

 - percent – a percentage of values that we want to exclude from the calculation.
 Half of them is excluded from the top and another half from the bottom.

 Setting up Our Data for the TRIMMEAN Function

 In column B (“Amount”), we have the list of values for which we want to find the trimmed mean.
 In the cell D3, we want to get the result of the function.

 Figure 2.
 Data that we will use in the TRIMMEAN example

 Calculate the Trimmed Mean for the List of Values

 In the cell D3, we want to get the trimmed mean for the range B3:B12.
 We exclude 20% of the values.